DanzzuPMP/NullC2/README.md

 - 🤖 Send Bot to join the server you want.
 - 🎯 Ip And Port server for the desired target.
 - 🗒️ Easily register bot names ( nick.txt )
+- 🌐 Connect with multiple VPS or connections

 #### 🖥️ Appearance